While this question might sound a little comical to some, it is a genuinely understandable

 If it’s cold outside, the walls release stored heat to the inside environment to regulate it.
 If it’s hot outside, the cool walls release their stored ‘coolness’ into the indoor environment.
 More on the science of thermal mass can be

-We cover all these details at the free initial 1 hour consultation and welcome any questions you have.
+We do offer a free initial one hour consultation, covering all these details and welcome any questions you have.
 Costs will naturally rise as a more modest home design becomes complex.
 This might include unique design features, challenging site access or remote locations.
 We do also stress that when a client is using their own architect for design, this can inflate costs due to that designer not having grasped rammed earth engineering necessities.
 For that reason, we always ask to be part of the design process when an architect is leading it.

 When building any new home, be prepared to meet the following costs, in addition to the design and build fee: extensive earthworks to prepare the site for the dwelling, water storage, waste water systems, off grid power supply and landscaping.

 The building cost estimate is also separate to the design fee.
 This is a logical separation of jobs, just as it would be in the case of an architect designing a home and a building company building it.
 We’re pleased to be able to offer both services and stand by our rigorous training and designs wholeheartedly.
 Have a look at a selection of our design and build homes on our Portfolio page.

 When it comes to design, we enter into a pre-contract Research and Logistics Agreement with clients that allows us to design a home and thoroughly explore all potential costs to design and build.
 Naturally, we cannot accurately assess the cost of a build until we have a design finalised